braunk/SCMP401/reflections.md

 # Reflections
+## Presentation 4: Final update
+Last Monday I gave my fourth and final presentation.
+In this presentation I tried to tie up a lot of what I had been working on in the earlier presentations as well as gather final suggestions from the group on what I should add, if anything, before the end of the semester.
+Over the past few weeks I finished the connection code complete with the classes, started and finished sub-tabling work, and started on editing the vector in my sites class in order to load directly from the subtables instead of being stagnant in the class.

 ## Presentation 3: Mid-way update
 Last Monday I gave my third presentation, an mid-way project update.
 In this presentation I tried to focus more on walking through my code in order to explain my classes and functions fully.
 Over the past few weeks I have completed the connection code, and added a lot more complexity to it.